phquang/Contextual-Transformation-Network/README.md

 |**replay_batch_size**| number of data in the memory used per experience replay step | e.g. `64` |

 # Acknowledgement
 This project structure is based on the [GEM](https://github.com/facebookresearch/GradientEpisodicMemory) repository with additional methods, metrics and implementation improvements.
-For the CORe50 benchmark, we modify the data loader of [MIR](https://github.com/optimass/Maximally_Interfered_Retrieval)
+For the CORe50 benchmark, we modify the data loader from [MIR](https://github.com/optimass/Maximally_Interfered_Retrieval).
 * https://github.com/facebookresearch/GradientEpisodicMemory
 * https://github.com/optimass/Maximally_Interfered_Retrieval